 Note that Russia, China, Greece, Turkey and Estonia didn’t move to the Gregorian calendar until much later—the early twentieth century.
 As a result, these countries had to skip even more days to catch up with the “new” calendar.

-A version of this article originally appeared in the October/November 2014 Family Tree Magazine.
+A version of this article originally appeared in the October/November 2014 issue Family Tree Magazine.